 The Deadly History Of This Michigan Mansion Is Terrifying But True

 Michigan is home to its fair share of spooky, bizarre, and haunted places, but many of our famous ghost stories can be explained away by science or reason.
 However, there’s one historic home in the Great Lakes State that holds a truly frightening past, which makes its paranormal significance extra creepy.
-This haunted mansion in Michigan might just be the real deal.
+We think that Bruce Mansion in Burnside Michigan might just be one of the most haunted places in Michigan.

-If you’re craving more than just a haunted mansion in Michigan that you can’t visit anymore, and hope to have some more hands-on experiences at other places, make sure to give this list a look for some inspiration!
+If you’re craving more than just a haunted Michigan mansion that you can’t visit anymore, and hope to have some more hands-on experiences at other places, make sure to go on our haunted road trip through Michigan.

 Haunted Mansion in Michigan